Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 [Ogre Lord Buhfal II](https://www.dndbeyond.com/monsters/ogre-lord-buhfal-ii)—a lawful evil, male [ogre](https://www.dndbeyond.com/monsters/ogre) with an Intelligence score of 10—explains the current situation to the characters:

 -   Since his father was slain forty years earlier by the Kryn paragon [[Sunbreaker Olomon]], Buhfal II has seen a slow swell of discontent among [[Urzin]]’s goblinoid population, who labor tirelessly to execute the [[Kryn Dynasty]]’s clandestine agendas.
-An increasing number of [[Urzin]]’s residents look to Buhfal and his advisors for leadership, despite the dynasty’s overt hold on the area.
+An increasing number of Urzin’s residents look to Buhfal and his advisors for leadership, despite the dynasty’s overt hold on the area.
 -   Three nights ago, Buhfal’s most trusted counselor, the goblin witch [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), journeyed to the foothills of the [[Brokenveil Bluffs]] to the west, where she regularly forages for ritual components.
 She never returned.
 -   Buhfal doesn’t know what happened to her, but he knows that [[Dwendalian Empire]] patrols had been spotted in the area in previous weeks.
 The patrols strike out from an outpost known as Fort Venture, which watches over the [[Brokenveil Bluffs]].
 -   An elder villager who remembers the reign of the first Buhfal, Bol’bara is [[Urzin]]’s chief loremaster and a pivotal ally in both the ongoing battle against the empire and the enduring struggle against the cruel environs of the Xhorhasian swamps.
 Little is known of Bol’bara’s otherworldly patron, but her warlock powers are respected by all.